swiftype/meta_events/README.md

       end
     end

-The order of precedence for determining the external event name is `MetaEvents::Tracker.new`, `MetaEvents::Tracker.default_external_name`, DSL `event :external_name => 'foo'`, built-in default.
+The order of precedence for determining the external event name is the DSL's `event :external_name => 'foo'`, `MetaEvents::Tracker.new`, `MetaEvents::Tracker.default_external_name`, built-in default.

 ## Contributing